How to Make a Birth Plan - Guide for Singapore Parents

 14. Do you want to be left alone with your baby and your partner for a few minutes immediately after the birth?

 15. What are your desires with regard to breastfeeding?
-(Evidence shows that the best time to begin breastfeeding is within 30 to 60 minutes after birth, when the baby is most alert.
+(In fact, evidence shows that the best time to begin breastfeeding is within 30 to 60 minutes after birth, when the baby is most alert.
 WHO recommends that mothers exclusively breastfeed their baby for six months after giving birth).

 1. Use short paragraphs, clear sub headings and bullet points where possible and avoid convoluted language.

 2. Discuss your birth plan draft with your doctor.
-Discussions will help you learn how compatible your wishes are with your doctor’s and hospital’s practices.
+These discussions will help you learn how compatible your wishes are with your doctor’s and hospital’s practices.

-3. Keep a positive tone about what you want and don’t want in your plan.
-Do present your plan as a request rather than demands.
+3. Keep a positive tone about what you want and don't want in your plan.
+In addition, you should present your plan as a request rather than demands.

 4. You should print out copies of your birth plan for your doctor, send one to the hospital, give one to your coach, or hubby and bring one with you on D-day.